 \section{Acknowledgements}

-CH is supported by NSERC Discovery Grant RGPIN-2016-04602, and LERS by an Avadh Bhatia Fellowship at the University of Alberta and a Gruber-IAU Fellowship.
+We thank the referee for her/his comments which improved the manuscript.
+LERS was supported by an Avadh Bhatia Fellowship at the University of Alberta and a Gruber-IAU Fellowship during the realization of this work.
+CH is supported by NSERC Discovery Grant RGPIN-2016-04602.
 The authors acknowledge the \textit{Swift} team for scheduling the target of opportunity requests.
 The authors also acknowledge the ATLAS, ASAS-SN, Pan-STARRS and VizieR data bases for providing part of the data presented in this manuscript.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 We acknowledge the Photometric Science Alerts Team (\url{http://gsaweb.ast.cam.ac.uk/alerts}).
 Based on observations obtained with the Samuel Oschin 48-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grant No. AST-1440341 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, the University of Washington, Deutsches Elektronen-Synchrotron and Humboldt University, Los Alamos National Laboratories, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, and Lawrence Berkeley National Laboratories.
 Operations are conducted by COO, IPAC, and UW.